ConorJurewicz/ConorJurewicz/README.md

 my studies at UD.

 - Currrently taking Software Engineering, Logic for Programming, Automota Theory, and Ethics
-- Tutor at UD for CISC220 (Data Structures) and a TA for CISC108 (Introduction to Computer Science)
+- Tutor at UD for CISC220 (Data Structures) and a TA at UD for CISC108 (Introduction to Computer Science)
 - During my free time I enjoy working on projects in Python, HTML/CSS & TypeScript, and C++

 ### Projects